ErikssonWilliam/PanoraGuard/ACAP/README.md

 4. To find the local server's IP:

    - Be on the same network as the camera.
-   - Start the external server as described in `/Server/README`.
+   - Start the LAN server as described in `/Server/README`.
    - Use the displayed IP address.

 ### Step 2: Build the Docker Image